l-with/terraform-module-authentik-tenant/README.md

 }
  ```

-The tenant is selected by the input variable `authentik_tenant_domain`.
+The tenant is selected by the input variable `authentik_tenant_domain` which default value is `"authentik-default"`.

 The module provides an output value `authentik_module_tenant_dummy`
 that depends on the null_resource with the local-exec.